-At the date of this statement, the Board consists of seven (7) members, comprising two (2) Independent Non-Executive Directors, three (3) Non-Independent Non-Executive Directors and two (2) Executive Directors.
-During the financial year, Dato' Goh Cheng Huat was re-designated from Non-Independent Non-Executive Director to Executive Director of the Company.
+At the date of this statement, the Board consists of seven (7) members; two (2) Independent Non-Executive Directors, three (3) Non-Independent Non-Executive Directors and two (2) Executive Directors.
 The Directors, with their different profiles, collectively bring with them a wide range of experience and expertise in areas such as finance, corporate affairs, legal, marketing and operations and governmental affairs.
-A brief profile of each Director is presented on pages 10 to 13 of this Annual Report.
+A brief profile of each Director is presented under Profile of Directors in this Annual Report.

-The presence of Independent Non-Executive Directors in the Board is essential as they provide an unbiased and independent view, advice and judgement to the decision-making of the Board and provide an appropriate check and balance for the Executive Directors, thereby ensuring that no one individual or group dominates the Board's decision-making process.
+The presence of Independent Non-Executive Directors on the Board is essential as they provide an unbiased and independent view, advice and judgement to the decision-making of the Board and provide an appropriate check and balance for the Executive Directors, thereby ensuring that no one individual or group dominates the Board's decision-making process.

 There is a clear division of responsibilities at the head of the Company to ensure a balance of authority and power.
-The Board of Directors is led by YBhg Tan Sri Dato' Mohd Desa bin Pachi, a Non-Independent Non-Executive Chairman while the executive management of the Company is led by Datin Tan Pak Say, the Managing Director of the Group.
+The Board of Directors is led by YBhg Tan Sri Dato' Mohd Desa bin Pachi, the Non-Independent Non-Executive Chairman while the executive management of the Company is led by Datin Tan Pak Say, the Managing Director of the Group.